-- A parent must email the school each day of absence to notify the office of the reason for the student's absence - If the call is not received in a timely fashion, they may receive a call from the school secretary.
-This helps ensure the safety of students and accurate record keeping. - Absence due to illness beyond three consecutive days may require a physician's note in order to be excused. - Elementary students are permitted two additional days (for each day they are absent) beyond the assigned due date to complete make-up work. - Students must be free from fever and other symptoms (vomiting, diarrhea, etc.) without medication for 24 hours before returning to school.
+- Student illness with parental explanation - A parent must email the school office each day of absence to notify the office of the reason for the student's absence. - If the call is not received in a timely fashion, they may receive a call from the school secretary.
+This helps ensure the safety of students and accurate record keeping. - Absence due to illness beyond three consecutive days may require a physician's note in order to be excused. - Parents may email their student's teacher with questions regarding make-up work.
+When hard-copy make-up work is needed, teachers may communicate this to parents and leave the make-up work in the office for parents to pick up after 2:30. - Secondary students are permitted one additional day (for each day they are absent) beyond the assigned due date to complete make-up work.
+11/2017 Special arrangements for a student with a prolonged illness may be made at the discretion of the principal. - o Students must be free from fever and other symptoms (vomiting, diarrhea, etc.) without medication for 24 hours before returning to school.
 This means that a student who is feverish the evening before a school day or who awakens with a fever should be kept home until the fever has been gone a full 24 hours.